heykatie/SageByTDZ/documentation/SAGE_future_features.md

     }
     ```

-### Create a ConfirmedEvent for a Event based on the invite's id
+### Create a Event for a Event based on the invite's id

-Create and return a new ConfirmedEvent for a invites specified by id.
+Create and return a new Event for a invites specified by id.

 * Require Authentication: true
 * Require proper authorization: you MUST be invited